 This is just one of the many instances where one feels that there could have been an easier approach to access a particular setting.

-Turns out with the Chrome v87, that is very much a possibility, all thanks to the new Action feature.
+Turns out that with the Chrome v87, that is very much a possibility, all thanks to the new Action feature.
 But what is Chrome Actions, and more importantly how could you use it?

 What are Chrome Actions?

 The Chrome Actions feature lets you quickly access most browser features and settings directly from the address bar.
 You need to type in the name of the task that you need to perform in the Omnibox and select Chrome Action from the list.

 Furthermore, each task has been assigned two or more actions.
 This gives more options to the end-user as they don’t have to explicitly focus on just one command.

 For example, if you wish to delete browsing history, then you may use any of the five actions: erase history, erase history browser, erase history browsing, erase history chrome, or delete history.

 On that note, let’s now get you acquainted with the various Chrome Actions.

 List of Useful Chrome Actions

 While it’s practically impossible to list out all the Chrome Actions (there are over 15,000 of them), here are some of the most useful ones you might need regularly.

 However, check out this Chromium Source page if you wish to get acquainted with all Chrome Actions.

 - Open an Incognito tab: Type launch incognito mode or incognito.